blalbrit/blalbrit.github.io/_posts/2016-02-28-lizfischerblogE5.md

 The second task I consider part of cleaning the data was done in Voyant itself.
 Voyant allows users to apply a [stop word](https://en.wikipedia.org/wiki/Stop_words) fiter to their corpus, effectively removing the most common words of a language from analysis and visualization.
 The tool comes pre-equipped with stop word lists for many modern languages, but none for Latin.
 Luckily it allows customization of the lists.
 I found [two](https://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin) [lists](https://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin) of stop words via Google and imported them into Voyant.

 ### Analysing the text
+No quantitative textual analysis would be complete without a word cloud; luckily, it's one of the default features of Voyant.
 ![word cloud](http://i.imgur.com/zypqWY3.png)

+Now, as you may be able to see, my stop word list was not perfect.
+Latin is a hard language to compile stop words for, since a single word has so many different forms.
+The word cloud is not very interesting, that aside.
+What **is** interesting is one of the less flashy tools modules:

 ![distinctive words](http://i.imgur.com/ZuFem5T.png)